cole-h06/braid/README.md

 ## Repository

-- `agent_dataset/` — Example multi-agent dataset and demo
+- `agent_dataset/` — Multi-agent and enterprise retrieval experiments
 - `benchmark/` — Reproducible benchmark dataset
-- `credibility/` — Credibility inference engine + experimental algorithms
+- `credibility/` — Credibility inference engine and dependency analysis
 - `paper/` — Research paper
 - `research/` — Research notes
-- `scripts/` — Utility scripts for development
+- `scripts/` — Development utilities

 # Current Status

 Verity is an active research project focused on evaluating source credibility based on the graph structure of an information network.

 Alongside agreement-weighted credibility propagation, the current engine has integrated additional signals to identify when apparent agreement may come from dependent sources instead of independent support.
-It has been tested with a controlled multi-agent dataset and a simulated enterprise retrieval workflow.
+It has been tested with a [controlled multi-agent dataset](agent_dataset/README.md) and a [simulated enterprise retrieval workflow](agent_dataset/enterprise/README.md).

 ## Vision